 Cleaning Scorecard Checklist Helps You Determine the Best Cleaning Method

-When it comes to selecting a new, long-term critical cleaning process, the challenge is sorting through all the conflicting claims made by the cleaning product manufacturers.
+When selecting a new, long-term critical cleaning process, sorting through all the conflicting claims of the cleaning product manufacturers is a challenge.
 Many companies only look at the cost of a machine or a drum of solvent.
 They believe the lowest priced machine or the cheapest cost per gallon is the best choice.

 This is not the best method as there are many other factors to consider.
 You should have your desired outcomes in mind while choosing.